-Rasa virudha : Substances having sweet taste ( like milk) should not be consumed with substances having sour taste ( fruits like grapes) in a very strict sense, it os hence unhealthy as per the norms of Ayurveda to drink the popular milk shakes of today.
+Rasaviruddha: Substances having a sweet taste ( like milk) should not be consumed with substances having a sour taste ( fruits like grapes) in a very strict sense, it is hence unhealthy as per the norms of Ayurveda to drink the popular milkshakes of today.

-Agni Viruddha : This means incompatibility due to a difference in the food ingested and agni ( digestive capacity of an individual ).
+Agniviruddha: This means incompatibility due to a difference in the food ingested and digestive capacity of an individual (agni).
 For instance, if a person with mandaagni (diminished digestive power) consumes a lot of food then it keeps piling up, leading to indigestion and disease.
 This will require him to fast.
-Similarly a person with pitta predominance will have tikshnaagni (increased digestive capacity) and has to take food article which are guru (heavy), Snigdha (oily) and manda (foods requiring a long time for digestion).
+Similarly, a person with pitta predominance will have tikshnaagni (increased digestive capacity) and has to take food articles which are Guru (heavy), Snigdha (oily) and Manda (foods requiring a long time for digestion).

 Doshaviruddha: Every person has a normal constitution and due to this, he is prone to certain likes and dislikes from birth.
-The vata constitution types can stay healthy by taking foods which are oily and heavy in nature and stable.
-Foods of these qualities help vata function normally.
-But, if a person consumes a diet with bitter, pungent and astringent and light then it will lead to the manifestation of disorders of vata.
+The Vata constitution types can stay healthy by taking foods which are oily and heavy in nature and stable.
+Foods of these qualities help Vata function normally.
+But, if a person consumes a diet that is bitter, pungent, astringent and light then it will lead to the manifestation of disorders of Vata.

 TIPS ON DIET FOR HEALTH

-- The quantity of food ingested should be moderate and adequate and taken at proper time.
+- The quantity of food ingested should be moderate and adequate and taken at the proper time.

 - It is important to be conscious of cleaning one’s hands, feet and mouth before eating food.
 The dining table dishes, spoons, bowls, water containers and cooking utensils should be cleaned scrupulously.

-- The surroundings and the atmosphere of the dining room should be clean.Airy, and fragrant.
-The clothes worn while doing the outdoor duty should be changed and clean homely attire should be worn whenever eating at home.
+- The surroundings and the atmosphere of the dining room should be clean, airy and fragrant.
+The clothes worn while doing the outdoor duty should be changed and clean attire should be worn whenever eating at home.

-- Ideally the food be freshly prepared and warm.
+- Ideally, the food should be freshly prepared and warm.
 It should contain the six rasas or tastes (sweet, sour, salty, pungent, bitter and astringent) in adequate proportion.

-- Fatty content in proper quantity is essential in diet, as it makes food tasty, bestows strength and promotes secretion of digestive juices.
-It also prevents excess production of vatadosha, nourishes the seven dhathus, increases strength, gives lustre to the skin and causes easy expulsion of stool and gas.
+- Fatty content in proper quantity is essential in the diet while making the food tasty, it bestows strength and promotes secretion of digestive juices.
+It also prevents excess production of Vata dosha, nourishes the seven dhathus, increases strength, gives lustre to the skin and causes easy expulsion of stool and gas.

 - Food should be taken after complete digestion of the previously taken meal.
-Roughly, the interval between breakfast and lunch should be around 4-5 hours and the gap between lunch&dinner should be around 5 to 6 hours.
+Roughly, the interval between breakfast and lunch should be around 4-5 hours and the gap between lunch and dinner should be around 5 to 6 hours.
 Dinner should ideally be taken before sunset and it is advisable to retire to bed 2-3 hours after taking dinner.